 How and when will I receive my Cash Assistance Benefits?

 After your eligibility interview, you will be mailed a QUEST Electronic Benefits Transfer (EBT) card issued by JP Morgan.
 The card generally arrives before the eligibility notice.
 Please note: you may receive the EBT card even if you are not eligible.
 The EBT card works just like an ATM/debit card and can be used at most local grocery stores and stores where QUEST is accepted.
 If you are eligible for Cash Assistance benefits, your benefits will be available at 5 a.m. on the first day of the month.

-Read more about the EBT card and look under pamphlets for a guide on selecting your pin.
+Read more about the EBT card and refer to the pamphlet Information about using your Arizona EBT Card (1628 KB PDF) for a guide on selecting your pin.